 Not so fast.

 Sure, some highly visible companies are big game trophies for hackers wanting to build their reputations.
-Remember Target, Equifax, and Jeff Bezo’s cell phone?
-Those breaches make headlines, but they don’t represent everyday realities and threats.
-Most breaches never make the news and happen to entities like yours that are just low hanging fruit for criminals picking off an easy score.
-In the rush to create virtual operating models, organizations are opening huge security gaps and creating even more fertile ground for cybercriminals.
+However, most breaches never make the news and happen to entities like yours that are just low hanging fruit for criminals picking off an easy score.

 Realtime Cyber Threats

-Waident can help you take a strategic and serious approach to your cybersecurity
+Waident helps you take a strategic and serious approach to your cybersecurity.

 That means assessing threats, determining vulnerabilities, and mitigating risks consistent with your risk tolerance and culture.

-The options can be daunting, but our risk experts can help you make sense of an ever-evolving list and recommend the ones that are best to solve your security needs.
-We guide our clients through a disciplined risk assessment and add the appropriate security solutions where needed.
+The options can be daunting, but our risk experts guide our clients through a disciplined risk assessment and add the appropriate security solutions where needed.